 YSB foster parents are reimbursed on a monthly basis according to the rates set by DCFS for unlicensed relative care, traditional licensed care, or specialized licensed care.
-Foster parents are provided a copy of the board payment rate chart at the time of licensure, and a copy of the board payment rate chart at the time staff explains prorated checks for partial months and the payment schedules.
+Foster parents are provided a copy of the board payment rate chart at the time of licensure, and a copy of the board payment rate chart is attached to this plan.
+The licensing staff explains prorated checks for partial months and the payment schedules.
 Explanations or additional copies of the financial policy are available upon request.

 Foster parents are reimbursed on the 16th of each month (or closest banking day if this day falls on a weekend or holiday) for foster care provided in the previous month.
 Reimbursements will be paid by check or direct deposit as requested by the foster parent.
-The board rate received reflects the amount of days the child is in care and is based on the child's age and level of care.
-Additional payment to foster parents for child/youth who have been approved for a higher level of care or through a Clinical Intervention to Placement Preservation (CIPP) meeting or special service fee will be added to the next monthly board payment.
+The board rate received reflects the number of days the child is in care and is based on the child's age and level of care.